Meet the Staff

 Daniel was already a familiar face to FATV after first volunteering in 2010 as a fill-in on a Monty Tech football game.
 Since 2015, he has been a regular on FATV’s sports coverage, a role he continues with since joining the FATV staff, along with video editing, website coordination, and directing many of the government meetings in the City of Fitchburg.

-In addition to his contributions to FATV, Daniel has over a decade of experience announcing local sporting events, having called over 500 games in nine different sports.
+In addition to his contributions to FATV, Daniel has over 15 years of experience announcing local sporting events, having called over 600 games in ten different sports.
 During his time as a student at Fitchburg State University, he contributed on-air and behind the scenes at the Falcon Sports Network, earning the Contributor Award from the Athletic Department in 2016.
 Thanks to a recommendation from FATV Executive Director Scott May, Daniel began working with WPKZ in Fitchburg in January 2016, where he contributes as a board operator and co-host multiple times a week, while also getting the opportunity to call games all over the region and state.
-His most notable broadcasts include six state championship ice hockey games from the TD Garden, two state championship football games from Gillette Stadium, a Thanksgiving football game from Fenway Park, and broadcasting the Fitchburg State Falcons winning the 2018 MASCAC Ice Hockey Championship and qualifying for the NCAA tournament for the first time (those last two were broadcast right here on FATV!)
+His most notable broadcasts include six State Championship ice hockey games from the TD Garden, multiple State Championship tackle and flag football games from Gillette Stadium, a Thanksgiving football game from Fenway Park, and broadcasting the Fitchburg State Falcons winning the MASCAC Ice Hockey Championship in 2018 and 2025 (those last two were broadcast right here on FATV!)

 Daniel graduated from Monty Tech with a certification in Information Technology, along with earning both a Bachelor's and Master’s Degree in Computer Science (along with a Minor in Theater) from Fitchburg State University.
 He currently lives in Fitchburg, and his hobbies include listening to music (mainly metal, rock, and new wave), watching sports (from the well-known to the obscure), and learning new things.